Jack Thorne: Personal life

 Thorne is married to Rachel Mason.
-They have one son, Elliott, who was named after the human protagonist of E.T. the Extra-Terrestrial.
-His wife's sister is married to comedian Frank Skinner, making him Skinner's brother-in-law.
+They underwent multiple attempts at IVF to have their son, Elliott.
+The experience later led them to develop the film Joy.
+His wife's sister Cath is married to the comedian Frank Skinner.

-In 2023, Thorne revealed he had been diagnosed as being autistic.
+In 2022, Thorne was diagnosed as being autistic.
 He was inspired to seek diagnosis following a question on Desert Island Discs.